 In This Review

-- 3Running costs & insuranceThe running costs of the Tesla Model S are very low, but the asking price is sky-high
+- 3Running costs & insuranceThe running costs of the Tesla Model S are very low, but the asking price isn't cheap

 - 4Performance, motor & driveThe Tesla Model S is exceedingly quick and performs well as a refined motorway cruiser; semi-autonomous features reduce the strain further

-- 5Interior, dashboard & comfortThe Tesla Model S feels spacious and elegant inside, although the fit and finish leaves a little to be desired
+- 5Interior, dashboard & infotainmentThe Tesla Model S feels spacious and elegant inside, although the fit and finish leaves a little to be desired

-- 6Boot space, seating & practicalityThere’s a generous amount of luggage space in the Tesla Model S and interior room is pretty generous, too
+- 6Boot space, seating & practicalityThere’s a generous amount of luggage space in the Tesla Model S, and there's lots of room for passengers too

-- 7Reliability & safety rating - currently readingThe Tesla Model S has a relatively clean record for reliability, and once again boasts a five-star Euro NCAP crash-test rating from 2014 has now expired
+- 7Reliability & safety rating - currently readingThe Tesla Model S has a relatively clean record for reliability, and once again boasts a five-star Euro NCAP crash safety rating